juenhint/LC-MS-MS-tools/README.md

 # LC-MS/MS-tools

-Tools for handling data from and to be used by Ms-Dial and Ms-Finder
+Tools for handling data from and to be used by MS-Dial and MS-Finder